-At Le Mêle-sur-Sarthe, 79th Infantry Division was assembled to assist the other elements of the XV Corps in blocking the escape of the Germans to the East.
+At Le Mêle-sur-Sarthe, 79th Infantry Division was assembled to assist the other elements of the XV Corps in blocking the escape of the Germans to the east.
 Several enemy groups composed of armored vehicles and of Infantry columns were trying to infiltrate the 79th ‘s lines.

 Throughout the day of August 14th, the three battalions of the 313th Infantry Regiment plus the attached units reported small groups of enemies.
-All Battalions were summoned to vigorously patrol the areas, plus combat patrols were sent as far as the hamlet of LaLeu to reconnoiter and silence out the position if needed.
+All battalions were summoned to vigorously patrol the areas, plus combat patrols were sent as far as the hamlet of LaLeu to reconnoiter and silence out the position if needed.
 At first sight, 79th Infantry Division as the other rest of the XV Corps was not sure if the Germans were retreating but their doubt vanished when some enemy prisoners told them, the entire German army has been ordered to completely retreat.

-Around 2000 hours, 313th Infantry Regiment received the following order “The XV Corps moved to the East” to be ready for a move schedule at 1000 hours on August 15th.
+Around 0800pm, 313th Infantry Regiment received the following order: “The XV Corps moved to the East” to be ready for a move schedule at 1000 hours on August 15th.
 The Corps will move with the 79th Infantry Division on the right, and with 5th Armored Division on the left.
 The Regiment’s boundary is along the line Maintenon – Senantes up to the river of Nogent-le-Roi.
 The 106th Cavalry will precede the Division by three hours.
 The Division then will march in two columns, all units motorized, Combat Team 3 on the left, Combat Team 5 on the right, and Combat team 4 to follow Combat Team 3.
 The 90th Infantry Division continues to hold the line northwest of Sées with the 2nd Armored Division on their left or West”.

 Now it ‘is time to move toward Paris.
-313th started to move in column of Battalions as follows: 1st Battalion in lead, 3rd Battalion in the middle, followed by 2nd Battalion with the following attachments:
+313th started to move in column of battalions as follows: 1st Battalion in lead, 3rd Battalion in the middle, followed by 2nd Battalion with the following attachments:

-“A" Company plus one Platoon of "D" Company of the 749th Tank Battalion
+- "A" Company plus one platoon of "D" Company of the 749th Tank Battalion.

-813th Tank Battalion
+- 813th Tank Battalion.

 Passing through the villages and hamlets of Orne and Val-de-Loire counties all the way to Nogent-le-Roi, none German element was spotted.